kicaj29/sql/README.md

 In case SSDT2 has reference to SSDT1 then publish of SSDT2 first will execute publish of SSDT1.
 The mechanism checks reference tree.
 Publication on root *sqlproj* will start publish from the leaves *sqlprojs* up to the root *sqlproj*.

-NOTE: there is one drawback in this mechanism.
-Pre-deployment and pos-deployment scripts from the referenced projects are not executed!.
+NOTE: there is one **drawback** in this mechanism. **Pre-deployment and pos-deployment scripts from the referenced projects are not executed!**.
 Workaround is to reference them in the pre-deployment and pos-deployment directly using *:r* syntax.

 ```